 Worried about someone's mental health?

-This page explains what you can do if you are worried about someone’s mental health.
+This section explains what you can do if you are worried about someone’s mental health.
 It explains how to get them help and support.
+This information is for people who are worried about the mental health of someone who is over 18 and lives in England.
+It is also for anyone else interested in this subject.

 Overview

-• Changes in behaviour may mean your relative is developing a mental illness.
+• Changes in behaviour may mean your relative is developing a mental health problem.
 These changes might be sudden.
 Or they may develop over time.

-• It is important to look after your own mental health.
+• It is important to look after yourself.

 Need more advice?